StudSec/Bot/README.md

 python3 main.py
 ```

-*Note, for security reasons the environment variables will be removed at runtime.
-This means they need to be set everytime.*

 ## Development
 If you would like to extend StudBots functionality, feel free to create a pull
 request.
 In the message please include a brief description of the functionality you